maxme/bitcoin-arbitrage/README.md

 # Run

 You need Python3 to run this program.
 To install on Debian, Ubuntu, or variants of them, use:

-    $ apt-get install python3 python3-pip
+    $ sudo apt-get install python3 python3-pip

-**NOTE**: We are assuming proper permissions.
-If it asks if you are root, run it again with "sudo" at the beginning.

-To use the observer:
-XMPPMessager you will need to install sleekxmpp:
+To use the observer XMPPMessager you will need to install sleekxmpp:

     $ pip3 install sleekxmpp

-**NOTE**: Again, if you see some output telling you "permission denied", add "sudo" to the beginning to give pip3 root privileges.

 ## To run the opportunity watcher: